 Bond uses one of Greene’s cars to track him down in the desert.
 After leaving Greene with a can of motor oil he drives Camille to a railway station where they say their goodbyes.

-While Skyfall doesn’t include an up-to-date Aston Martin, it does feature once again the classic DB5, while Jaguar Land Rover provide cars.
+While Skyfall doesn’t include an up-to-date Aston Martin, it does feature once again the classic DB5, while Jaguar Land Rover also provide cars.
 Once again 007 uses two-wheeled transport as he pursues Patrice on a Honda CRF250R in Istanbul.

 In Shanghai Bond drives a black Mercedes S400 to tail Patrice’s taxi.

-M is driven around London in a black Jaguar XJL, the long wheelbase version of the XJ.
+Later on M is driven around London in a black Jaguar XJL, the long wheelbase version of the XJ.
 After Silva and his men ambush the committee hearing attended by M, Bond acts as getaway driver after she is bundled into the car by Tanner.

 Aston Martin DB5